xxsimoxx/limit-login-attempts-ng/README.md

 Limit the number of login attempts possible both through normal login as well as using auth cookies.

-By default WordPress allows unlimited login attempts either through the login page or by sending special cookies.
+By default ClassicPress allows unlimited login attempts either through the login page or by sending special cookies.
 This allows passwords (or hashes) to be brute-force cracked with relative ease.

 Limit Login Attempts blocks an Internet address from making further attempts after a specified limit on retries is reached, making a brute-force attack difficult or impossible.